Decoupled Dynamics Distributed Control for Strings of Nonlinear Autonomous Agents: Introduction

-The paper is organized as follows: in Section~II we introduce the general framework and we formulate the platooning control problem.
+The paper is organized as follows: in Section~II we introduce the general framework and problem formulations.
 Section~III provides a preliminary description of the novel distributed control architecture introduced in this work along with a first glimpse at the closed-loop dynamics ``decoupling'' featured by the control scheme.
-Section~IV contains the main result as it delineates the guarantees for stability, velocity matching and collision avoidance.
+Section~IV contains the main result as it delineates the guarantees for stability, velocity matching, collision avoidance and topology preservation.
+Finally, Section~V outlines a practical delays compensation mechanism while Section~VI provides an illustrative numerical example, worked out on an actual dynamical model for road vehicles.